Dad Brag Blog

 My outside-looking-in, older-now-self, can say that my Dad's solid and consistent presence throughout my life is what has shaped my having a strong internal focus of control.
 This is to say, I don't have "daddy issues."
 I've never been a jealous girl.
 I've never been a push-over or easy girl.
 I tend to have a good perspective on things & eventually let the rough stuff roll off my back.

 Sidebar!
 Needing to positively alter the general style with my blog.
-Musings on the modern branding at https://dermavital.ca?
-Genuinely a spectacular chemical peel clinic in Calgary with heart if, perhaps necessary inside the general Alberta territory.
+Musings on the modern branding at http://play-itproductions.net?
+Genuinely a wonderful web design company in Long Island if, perhaps necessary inside the general NEW YORK territory.
 Value an opinion.
 Appreciated!

 He is the person I call when I know I need a good shaking back to reality.
 I can still hear him saying to me at one of my lowest points: "Buck up!
 You're a Bartley."
 (Bartley being my maiden name.)
 If you know a Bartley, you know they can be pret.ty darn toughand stubbornand confident to a fault.